 Some people just love to use the "shit-stick" answer in relation to Ummon's koan because of the sort of shock value it carries and how much fun it is to say or print shit in what is conceived to be somewhat religious circles.
 True, it does come across much more hard edged and specific, however to get caught up in the semantics of it all and argue on-and-on-and-on for hours-and-hours over the subtle nuances over any given word when what is really wanted is an innate grasping of the overall concept, is nothing short of wasting a lot of time and artificially creating unnecessary roadblocks along one's path toward Enlightenment.

-One day while still a teenager in high school my Mentor and I, or at least the man in the process of becoming my mentor, were leaning on the the heavily encrusted rusted pipe railing overlooking the Pacific along the cliff edge of Veteran's Park in Redondo Beach not far from where where we both lived.
-The park was located about half-way between where to the north, years before in the middle of the night, a giant unknown flying object as big as a Zeppelin turned inland off the ocean only to overfly barely above my house.
+One day while a teenager still in high school my Mentor and I, or at least the man in the process of becoming my mentor, were leaning on the the heavily encrusted rusted pipe railing just below the Esplanade overlooking the Pacific along the cliff edge of Veteran's Park in Redondo Beach a hair south from where a Japanese Midget Submarine floated up on the beach after it had been bombed off shore during World War II, a spot not far from where where we both lived.
+The park was located as well about half-way between where to the north another war time event occurred, only in the middle of the night when a giant unknown flying object as big as a Zeppelin turned inland off the ocean only to overfly barely above my house.
 The other half of the distance down the beach to the south, in Hollywood Riveria, guns of a World War II anti-aircraft emplacement no longer there opened up on the object, strewing the whole northside of the city with shrapnel.
 The event became known as the Battle of Los Angeles.
-Briefly thinking about that night I didn't care about the Buddha, what Enlightenment is, how much flax was something or not.
-But I did want to know was how I, that is, me specifically, could reach, attain, do, or become Enlightenment.
+It was now ten years after the fact and all was at peace along the beach.
+Thinking about those two war time events, I didn't care about the Buddha, what Enlightenment is, how much flax was something or not.
+But I did want to know how I, that is, me specifically, could reach, attain, do, or become Enlightenment.
 So I asked:

 "What is Enlightenment?"